How to Choose the Right Physical Surveillance Provider for Optimal Threat Management

 Not All Physical Surveillance Teams are Created Equal

 Private sector physical surveillance is one of the most misunderstood investigative disciplines and the most difficult to perform well consistently.
 Physical surveillance providers are not created equal.
 Using surveillance teams that are sub-par and ineffective can create safety and liability issues for the threat management team and the people for whom they are charged to protect.

-The range of physical surveillance talent in the surveillance industry is dramatic, with few surveillance operatives qualifying for that small circle of so-called "high-level" surveillance operative, an informal surveillance reference to an exclusive group known for their consistent effectiveness when working the most challenging and high stakes cases.
+The range of physical surveillance talent in the surveillance industry is dramatic, with few surveillance operatives qualifying for that small circle of so-called "high-level" surveillance operative, an informal surveillance reference to an exclusive group known for their consistent effectiveness in not being detected while not losing sight of the Person of Concern.

-Security, investigative, and legal professionals routinely illustrate a misunderstanding of private sector surveillance when they choose unqualified surveillance providers, especially for sensitive assignments.
+Security, investigative, and legal professionals routinely illustrate a misunderstanding of private sector surveillance when they choose unqualified surveillance providers, especially for sensitive high risk assignments.

 The ANSI protocol for threat management further recommends that threat management “seek assistance by a qualified professional in assessing potential risks associated with surveillance efforts.”
-A qualified professional should have significant experience conducting surveillance on hight threat Persons of Concern.
-How does one assess the risk of surveillance if one does not know how surveillance works in the field, especially regarding on a certain type of person and in a specific environment?
-Having an outside partner on the TMT to help in this assessment can help better assess the risk.
+A qualified professional making a physical surveillance assessment should have significant experience conducting surveillance on hight threat Persons of Concern and know the limitations and capabilities of a particular physical surveillance team.
+Threat management should consider partnering with a physical surveillance expert so the best assessment on how (and if) a physical surveillance on a Person of Concern should be conducted.

-The most concerning risks associated with surveillance efforts are that the Person of Concern detects the surveillance and becomes aggravated, thus causing the surveillance to be discontinued and Person of Concern no longer monitored.
-Professional full-time surveillance operatives with experience working threat cases know when to back off and err on the said of caution versus become detected.
+The most concerning risks associated with surveillance efforts are that the Person of Concern detects the surveillance and becomes aggravated, thus causing the surveillance to be discontinued.
+Professional full-time surveillance operatives with experience working threat cases know when to back off and always err on the side of caution versus become detected.

 Three Physical Surveillance Principles